Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium

 A favoured test bed of QED models is the helium atom, where the two-electron structure is simple enough that theoretical calculations of many parameters can be determined to great precision.
-For instance the \(\MetastableState \rightarrow 2^{1\!}P_1\) transition (see Fig. \ref{fig:level_diagram}), which is forbidden as it violates spin conservation and has a predicted Einstein \(A\) value of $A=1.4432$~$\text{s}^{\text{-}1}$ \cite{Drake_2007}, was first observed by Notermans \textit{et al.} to precision of \(0.5\)~MHz , thus providing a measurement of the $2^1P_1$ lifetime \cite{PhysRevLett.112.253002}.
+Decades of work on \(^3\)He and \(^4\)He systems have led to many advances, such as an improved measurement of the ground state Lamb shift \cite{PhysRevLett.105.063001,PhysRevLett.80.3475}, the fine structure constant \cite{PhysRevLett.105.123001,PhysRevLett.121.143002}, and both the alpha and helion particle charge radius \cite{Rengelink2018,PhysRevLett.108.143001}.
+There have also been a number of recent advancements specifically in precision spectroscopy of forbidden transitions in the helium atom.
+For instance the \(\MetastableState \rightarrow 2^{1\!}P_1\) transition (see Fig. \ref{fig:level_diagram}), which is forbidden as it violates spin conservation and has a predicted Einstein \(A\) value of $A=1.4432$~$\text{s}^{\text{-}1}$ \cite{Drake_2007}, was first observed by Notermans \textit{et al.} to a precision of \(0.5\)~MHz \cite{PhysRevLett.112.253002}.

 Furthermore, a second extremely weak helium transition of interest is the singlet to triplet ground state transition of metastable helium (He\(^*\)) \(\MetastableState \rightarrow \WimState\) (see Fig. \ref{fig:level_diagram}), which is doubly forbidden, as it links a triplet to a singlet state, and \(\Delta l = 0\).
 This transition has a predicted Einstein \(A\) coefficient ranging from $A=6.1\times10^{\text{-}8}$~$\text{s}^{\text{-}1}$ \cite{ISI:000071951300016} to $A=1.5\times10^{\text{-}7}$~ $\text{s}^{\text{-}1}$ \cite{PhysRevA.15.154}, but the transition rate is yet to be measured.
-An experimental measurement of the transition frequency was carried out by van Rooij \textit{et al.} to a precision of \(2\)~kHz for both $^3$He and $^4$He \cite{vanRooij196}, with subsequent measurements by Rengelink \textit{et al.} improving the precision to \(0.2\)~kHz by using a magic wavelength trap \cite{Rengelink2018}, providing a new test of QED and nuclear structure calculations.
+An experimental measurement of the transition frequency was carried out by van Rooij \textit{et al.} to a precision of \(2\)~kHz for both $^3$He and $^4$He \cite{vanRooij196}.
+Subsequent measurements by Rengelink \textit{et al.} improved the precision to \(0.2\)~kHz by using a magic wavelength trap \cite{Rengelink2018}, providing a new test of QED and nuclear structure calculations, including a determination of the nuclear charge radius.
+Of further note are the frequency measurements of seven of the transitions between the \(2^{3\!}S\) and \(2^{3\!}P\) hyperfine manifolds in \(^3\)He by Cancio Pastor \textit{et al.} to the order of \(1\)~kHz \cite{PhysRevLett.108.143001}.
+This provided a value of the difference of the squared nuclear charge radii of \(^3\)He and $^4$He, which differed by \(4\sigma\) from that derived by van Rooij \textit{et al.}, exemplifying the need to perform different types of experiments to properly constrain QED theory.